 - Why It’s Great: This song lets kids practice their colors while tying them to the seasons.
 Building cross-thematic connections is a great way to embed the language deeper into your students’ young minds.

 - Ideas for Lessons: As you teach students their colors, use a large cut out of a bare, brown tree on a magnet board or felt board.
 Have students practice their fall colors by placing their hojas (leaves) on the árbol (tree) as they name the colors.
 You can also add lessons about otoño (fall) and the types of weather during that season.
 Cap your seasonal lesson by teaching your students the song with the video.

 3. “Un Elefante Se Balanceaba”

-- Why It’s Great: The image of an elephant balancing on a spider web will have kids laughing, and this traditional folk song and children’s rhyme is a great way to get kids to practice counting in a totally fun way.
+- Why It’s Great: The image of an elephant balancing on a spider web will have kids laughing, and this traditional children’s song is a great way to get kids to practice counting in a fun way.

 - Ideas for Lessons: It’s easy to incorporate this song into a unit on animals because it allows you to introduce elefante (elephant) and araña (spider).
 It’s also a great way to practice counting—you can sing it as high as your kids can count, as those elephants will always want to call another friend over!

 A fun way to drive the song home is to have students color and cut out a small picture of an elephant.
 Tape a spider web made of yarn to your whiteboard or bulletin board and have students add their artwork as they sing the song, counting up the number of elephants with each verse.

 4. “La Calabaza Escondida”

 - Available on: Youtube and Amazon (you can get the individual song or the whole album “Es Otoño, Caen Las Hojas, Vol. 3”)